 It is as difficult to build an inclusive website as it is to build an exclusive, for a designer or developer who works with accessibility in mind, instead of feeling daunted or frustrated by the standards, they will know how to use them to create an amazing experience for all users of your platform.

 And while getting involved in the process with someone who knows how to design and build for accessibility and usability might appear more expensive up front, and considering all stakeholders in your design and development process and doing accessibility testing might seem like it will lengthen the process significant, the time and financial cost of evaluation and remediation down the line would far exceed the initial investment.

-Hopefully these four points have given you a few ideas about why accessibility is important for your business website, app or other platforms, why it makes “business sense” in addition to being the right thing to do, and a few ideas about how to communicate this importance to other stakeholders in your organization.
+Hopefully, these four points have given you a few ideas about why accessibility is important for your business website, app or other platforms, why it makes “business sense” besides being the right thing to do, and a few ideas about how to communicate this importance to other stakeholders in your organization.